My personal recipe for spaghetti sauce with meat: a classic pasta sauce, homemade from scratch and the best ever! And you will love it too…

 - salt

-5) Keep an eye on the simmering spaghetti sauce and add a little water or red wine if necessary.
-Once the program is finished, press cancel to exit the keep warm mode.
-Check the seasoning of the spaghetti sauce and add extra pepper or salt to taste if necessary.
+- Stir from time to time.
+Add extra water or red wine if necessary.
+Press cancel to exit the keep warm mode once the program is finished.
+Check the seasoning of the sauce.
+Add extra pepper or salt if necessary.

-7) Divide the pasta over two deep plates.
-Top with a good scoop of the freshly made spaghetti sauce.
+- Divide the pasta over two deep plates.
+Top with a good scoop of the freshly made spaghetti sauce with meat.
 Sprinkle with grated (parmesan) cheese and serve piping hot.

 Whenever I prepare spaghetti sauce with meat at home from scratch, the ingredients that I am using can differ sometimes.
 It depends on what I can find in my pantry at that very day.